 We have strong partnerships with many community-based organizations in our area.
 The workforce development system is supported by many of these organizations.
 Bridges to Housing Stability and the Human Services Program (HSP), grantee of the local Community Block Grant, provides housing for homeless or those at risk of becoming homeless.
 They refer clients to the AJC for workforce assistance and we refer clients to them.
-The Westminster Rescue Mission, a faith-based recovery program for men and women has become a successful community partner within the past year.
-The AJC team, of Title I and the DVOP, provide outreach seminars that have resulted in several successful outcomes for participants seeking career training.
-Three participants from the program completed trainings and were employed upon completion.
+The Westminster Rescue Mission, a faith-based recovery program for men and women has become a successful community partner.
+The AJC team, of Title I and the DVOP, provide outreach sessions that have resulted in several successful outcomes for participants seeking career training.